 Many of us are starting to lose our community organizing skills, and some of us are not even learning or teaching them anymore.
 I studied community organizing as part of my MSW and have lost these skills, barely able to remember the last time I called up people on the phone, explaining urgent issues and why they should care, and helping to coordinate transportation, and rallying funders to help pay for bus tokens and childcare so that people from marginalized communities could pack the school board or City Council meeting.

-Our ability to mobilize our community is one of the most important things we can do in light of growing injustice.
+Mobilizing our community is one of the most important things we can do in light of growing injustice.
 We cannot white-paper our path to a just society.
 We cannot theory-of-change ourselves toward an inclusive community.
 And as many colleagues have pointed out, we also cannot program our way to an equitable world.
 Thinking and talking about issues and addressing the ongoing symptoms of injustice are pivotal to our work, but they cannot be our end goal, and our field may have forgotten that.
 We must simultaneously address the root causes of injustice, and the only way to do that effectively is through organizing.
 All of us, not just advocacy organizations.

 Luckily, there are leaders in the field who understand that.
 Last week I spoke at an event hosted by Sacred Heart Community Service, a multi-service Community Action Agency that serves as a great case study and beacon for all of us.
 SHCS, led by its ED Poncho Guevara, has been increasingly involved with community organizing.
 According to Poncho: